mobius-network/mobius-client-ruby/README.md

 end
 ```

-## Sample Application

-[Flappy Bird](https://github.com/mobius-network/flappy-bird-dapp) has been reimplemented using this new arhictecture and the above simple server code!

 ## CLI Test Implementation

   Normally the Mobius DApp Store will request a challenge, validate and sign it, pass it back to the application to obtain an access token, and then open the application and pass in the token.